Preserving Mass Shell Condition in the Stochastic Optimal Control Derivation of the Dirac Equation: Conclusion

 \section{Conclusion}

-In this work, we have shown how keeping the nonlinear kinetic term and including spin-electromagnetic coupling directly in the potential allows a fully relativistic SOC formulation of the Dirac equation.
-Crucially, this approach restores the mass shell condition that was lost in earlier linearized treatments.
+In this work, we have derived the Dirac equation from SOC principles using a specified covariant single-particle input Lagrangian, in which the nonlinear relativistic kinetic term is retained in its original form and the Pauli spin-electromagnetic coupling is incorporated through scalarization in a fixed spin sector selected by a spacetime-independent eigenspinor of \(\sigma^{\mu\nu}F_{\mu\nu}\).

+Crucially, this approach restores the mass-shell condition that was lost in earlier linearized treatments.
 The resulting spinor representation naturally matches the Fock representation of the Dirac spinor, as introduced by Fock~\cite{Fock2019} through his proper-time approach.
 These findings not only resolve previous inconsistencies but also underscore the power of stochastic optimal control in offering a robust bridge between stochastic mechanics and relativistic quantum theory.

+Beyond the analytic derivation, we illustrate the theory with stochastic simulations of the Dirac-Landau problem.
+At the analytic optimal drift \(w^\star\), we find that the average stochastic action attains a local minimum: deterministic perturbations with small control distance confirm local minimality.
+For horizons exceeding a few cyclotron periods, the average action components under \(w^\star\) are consistent with the Dirac-Landau values within statistical uncertainty.

+The Complex SOC theory provides a first-principles formulation of relativistic quantum mechanics within the fixed-sector setting considered here.
+It casts the recovery of spectra and wavefunctions as a high-dimensional optimization over drift fields.
+Variational quantum-classical algorithms -- such as VQE and QAOA variants with action-defined cost functionals -- are natural candidates for exploration.
+Extending the scalar construction to backgrounds without a spacetime-independent eigenspinor is left for future work.